 Why is there no PHP 6?

-The main reason for not having a PHP 6 version is, in fact, marketing.
+The main reason for not having a PHP 6 version is, in fact, a well-intended cover-up.

 In that regard, it’s similar to IPv5, the “missing” version between the now popular IPv4 and the “new” IPv6 Internet Protocol.

 So, as with anything in PHP, there was a vote.
 Should the PHP 6 name be kept, even though it has a bad reputation/name?
 The answer finally came in the form of “no, we will rename the next version of PHP to PHP 7".

 – First and foremost, PHP 6 already existed and it was something completely different.